fishbrain/job-assignment-ios-engineer/README.md

 **What is this?**

-This repo contains the job assignment for potential IOS developers at Fishbrain, you can apply for a job at: jobs@fishbrain.com
+This repo contains the job assignment for potential iOS developers at Fishbrain, you can apply for a job at: jobs@fishbrain.com